 How science is changing the dining experience

-In this interview with Neil Gow (Le Cordon Bleu Master of Gastronomic Tourism and Haute Etudes du Gout graduate), he discusses how science is changing the dining experience.
+Neil Gow (Le Cordon Bleu Master of Gastronomic Tourism and Haute Etudes du Gout graduate) discusses how science is changing the dining experience.

 What is neurogastronomy and gastrophysics?